depsterr/depsterr.com/src/about.md

 ## Site info

-This site was running on [srws](https://github.com/depsterr/srws), my own shitty web server (I'll write a better one some day, I swear).
-However it is currently running on [quark](https://tools.suckless.org/quark/).
-The server computer itself is a self hosted machine running OpenBSD.
+The server computer is a self hosted machine running OpenBSD, and this website is served by httpd.

 The source for the site is made up of markdown files that are converted into html using [smu](https://github.com/Gottox/smu) and a shell script I wrote.
 You can find the source for this site (as well as the build scripts) in the [depsterr.com git repo](/git/depsterr.com/files.html).